KristianColville1/mp4-url-recorder/TESTING.md

 ### Tests

+Each test is part of the larger picture and organisation of the project.
+This testing below in particular is to test different components of the final project.
+For example, each test has its alternatives.
+I will perform tests on each large component to be built in order to prove its useful or look for alternatives.

 #### Test 1

 - Checking file formatting in S3 with Dollymount (clone of the real stream on the testing server).